tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/1.3 Features and Types of Fixed-Income Securities/_index.md

 ### Term to maturity
 The term to maturity is the time that remains before a bond matures.

+Bonds can be grouped into three categories according to their term to maturity:
+- Short-term bonds have more than 1 year but less than 5 years remaining in their term.
+- Medium-term bonds have terms of 5 to 10 years.
+- Long-term bonds have terms greater than 10 years.

+Certain bonds that have a term to maturity of up to one year trade as money market securities.
+Money market securities are a special type of short-term, fixed-income security, generally with a term of one year or less.

+A bond classified as a
+long-term bond when first issued becomes, over time, a medium-term bond, a short-term bond, and, eventually, a money market security.

 ### Bond price
 The bond price is the present discounted value of all the future payments that the bond issuer is obligated to pay the investor.